meta53/XirisBot/README.md

 song4=War March of Muram^18^1
 song5=Psalm of Mystic Shielding^18^1
 ```
+###### MQ2Melee
+Standard plugin generally.
+Used to handle the auto skills portion of meleeing, such as backstab/frenzy/kick etc. Note: if there is a desire, I can eliminate this and run it entirely within the macro.

 #### Everquest Build
 While Xiris bot would work with UF, the MQ2 Plugin requirements mean that only the ROF2 build of Everquest will work properly without a huge degredation of service and code changes.